marcosalvalaggio/edamame/README.md

 ```
 Parameters:

-* **data**: a pandas dataframe
+* **data**: A pandas dataframe
-* **col**: a list of string containing the names of columns to plot
+* **col**: A list of string containing the names of columns to plot

 The function returns a sequence of tables and plots.
 For every variables the **plot_categorical** produce an **info** table that contains the information about:

-* the number of not nan rows
+* The number of not nan rows.
-* the number of unique values
+* The number of unique values.
-* the name of the value with the major frequency
+* The name of the value with the major frequency.
-* the frequence of the top unique value
+* The frequence of the top unique value.

 By the side of the info table, you can see the **top cardinalities** table that shows the first ten values by order of frequency.
 In addition, the function returns a **barplot** of the cardinalities frequencies.
 The **plot_categorical** function raises the message ***too many unique values*** instead of the plot if the variable has more than 1000 unique values and removes the x-axis ticks if the variable has more than 50 unique values.

-In the **plot_categorical** function, it's not mandatory to use pandas "object" type variables, but it's strictly recommended
+In the **plot_categorical** function, it's not mandatory to use pandas "object" type variables, but it's strictly recommended.

 ### Plot numerical variables